 3. Industrial.-Three principal industrial schemes have been installed privately.
-Australian Newsprint Mills Ltd. pump approximately eight million gallons a day from the Derwent River at Lawitta for the Boyer Mills.
+Australian Newsprint Mills Ltd. pump approximately 10 million gallons a day from the Derwent River at Lawitta for the Boyer Mills.
 Associated Pulp and Paper Mills Ltd. pump several million gallons a day from the Emu River at Burnie, and Titan Products Pty.
 Ltd. reticulate water from Chasm Creek to their factory at Heybridge.
-In addition, the State has constructed a regional water scheme to serve the Australian Aluminium Production Commission's plant at Bell Bay on the River Tamar and to supply several municipalities with bulk water for domestic and industrial purposes.
+In addition, the State Government has constructed a regional water scheme to serve the aluminium refinery at Bell Bay on the River Tamar and to supply several municipalities with bulk water for domestic and industrial purposes.